clay-curry/clay-curry/README.md

 ## Hi there 👋

 Greetings!
-I am a budding software engineer (open for hire) interested in design, tooling, performance, runtimes, metaprogramming, and language construction.
+I am a budding software engineer (open for hire) interested in runtimes, tooling, functional programming, and reactive metaprogramming.

 > are you recruiting? [let's talk](mailto:me@claycurry.com)!